trueagi-io/hyperon-pln/metta/inference-control/README.md

 This work is only scratching the surface.
 Below are a few suggestions for improvements and futher exploration.

-First, the problem and control theories should be made more intricate.
+First, the problem and control theories should be more intricate.
 Problem theories could cover more traditional mathematical theories, or real world situations, such as controlling an agent in an environment.
 As for the control theory, it should capture more